A Floer fundamental group: Relations and fundamental groups

 It is natural to ask for a Floer theoretic interpretation of the relations.
 It is the object of this section to provide a family of generators of $\ker(\Gen{H}\xrightarrow{\eval}\pi_{1}(M,\star))$ that can be expressed in terms of Floer and PSS moduli spaces.

-\begin{remark} Although the generated group will not, the proposed generators will depend on the choice of a Morse function (and a metric).
-A generating family of the relations that would not depend on such a data would be more satisfactory.
-Unfortunately, it is far from obvious that such a thing does exist.
+\begin{remark} Although the subgroup of relations obviously only depends on $(H,J,\star,\cutoff)$, the proposed generators will depend on the choice of an additional auxiliary Morse function (and metric).
+Being able to \emph{a priori} select a finite family that would generate the relations and depend on $(H,J,\star,\cutoff)$ only would be more satisfactory but is unfortunately unclear.

 Moreover, resorting to a Morse function may seem to weaken the construction since Morse functions already give full access to the fundamental group.
-It is not exactly the case, since the Morse function is used in a different way from the usual one~: it is involved in hybrid moduli spaces, mixing Morse and Floer objects, and the present description of the relations depicts how the Morse relations are and have to be transported from the Morse to the Floer setting by some configurations of $1$ dimensional moduli spaces, and hence contains some non trivial information. \end{remark}
+It should be observed however, that the Morse function is used in a different way from the usual one here~: it is used to define hybrid moduli spaces, mixing Morse and Floer objects, and the present description of the relations depicts how the Morse relations have to be transported from the Morse to the Floer setting by some configurations of $1$-dimensional hybrid moduli spaces, and hence may gather some non trivial information. \end{remark}